In this article:

 weight

-A factor's negative score impact, which is calculated to reflect the severity or risk that the factor contributes to the overall cybersecurity posture.
-A factor weight of High has the greatest negative scoring impact.
-The other two factor weights, Medium and Low, have progressively less impact.
-See the Factor definition to link to individual factors and see their weights.
+An issue's negative score impact, which is calculated to reflect the severity or risk that the issue contributes to the overall cybersecurity posture.
+A weight of High has the greatest negative scoring impact.
+The other two weights, Medium and Low, have progressively less impact.